x-Dk7/P4-DikDiks/README.md

    Mustafa - This week I fully completed the navbar as well as updating the links and making the navbar easier to access all across the website.
 I updated the back to home button and I made the navbar accessable across all subpages on the website.

-   Collage Board Requirements: Big Idea 3- Algorthms and Coding- Algorithmic Efficiency (set of rules to obtain expected output from input)
+   College Board Requirements: Big Idea 3- Algorthms and Coding- Algorithmic Efficiency (set of rules to obtain expected output from input)
                                Big Idea 1- Creative Development- Program Design and Development/ Correcting Errors

    Ticket - https://github.com/x-Dk7/P4-DikDiks/projects/1#card-52930716